stephenballot/me/README.md

 Disagreement is feedback and the sooner we learn how to efficiently disagree with each other, the sooner we’ll trust and respect each other more.
 Ideas don’t get better with agreement.

-**My Ideal Week in Product**

-Planning meeting

-Our 1:1

-Celebration

-In-between: constant brainstorming Asynchronously via Slack, Email etc.

-I created a separate document called `PRODUCT.md` that contains my deeper thoughts on Product Management and how I see my role as Product Manager, together with my Product Management Philosophy.

 **More About Meetings**

 My calendar is open and public.
 Often it will contain big blocks of time -- I might look busy, but in actual fact I am just preventing unnecessary meetings.